UWMadisonUcomm/uw-ui-toolkit/README.md

 ## A work in progress

 We’re releasing this project into the wild early.
-As we go, look for more examples, more layout and designs and more documentation.
+As we go, look for more examples, more layouts and designs, and more documentation.

 And please [let us know what you think](mailto:webteam@uc.wisc.edu).